-USC students from any year, program or campus can participate in the USC Mentoring program as a mentee by registering via the USC Mentoring platform (powered by Firsthand).
+USC students from any year, program or campus can participate in the online USC Mentoring program as a mentee by registering via the USC Mentoring platform (powered by Firsthand).
 Contact a mentor of interest to request a 30-minute career conversation.
 You can request consultations with one or more mentors!

 As a student mentee, you can:

 - Gain industry insight

 Before registering as a student mentee, please read the information below to understand how the program works, expectations, and questions to consider asking your mentor.

 The relationship between mentor and mentee is one of support and encouragement to assist self-development and learning.
 It aims to improve professional performance and develop potential.